Kaggish/Life-Environment/README.md

 # About
 Second year project that I am remaking

-This project simulates a life environment, in it, there are grass, sheep and wolves
+This project simulates a life environment, in it there are grass, sheep, and wolves

 # TODO
 Organize project better